-Trevor is serving his first term as president on the festival’s Board of Directors, but his connection with the festival goes back to 2008, a year after he and his young family moved to Gilroy from the Santa Cruz area.
+Trevor was the 2013 president on the festival’s Board of Directors, his connection with the festival goes back to 2008, a year after he and his young family moved to Gilroy from the Santa Cruz area.

 He started working at Gourmet Alley in 2008, working in various positions before becoming co-chair in 2016, then chair in 2018.
 It’s become a family affair with his wife Cynthia and his four children all volunteering in one way or another.